 Low risk clients are those who are likely pose low or nil risk as per the PMLA policy.
 Individuals and entities whose identities and sources of wealth can be easily identified and transactions in whose accounts by and large conform to the known profile may be categorized as low risk.
+Further, low risk provisions shall not apply when there are suspicions of ML/FT or when other factors give rise to a belief that the customer does not in fact pose a low risk.
 They can be following:

-- 1. Salaried Individuals. - 2.
-Corporate which are providing financial details of last two years and identity of the beneficial owner is disclosed. - 3.
-Government employees and government owned companies. - 4.
-HNI's who have respectable social and financial payments. - 5.
-Businessman whose identity and source of wealth is easily identified and who is complying with maximum KYC disclosures. - 6.
-Clients who does not fall in the above mentioned points and who provide maximum information as per KYC and exhibits transparency. - 7.
-Clients which have been introduced by brokers/branch managers and they have known them personally and have faith in their genuineness.
+- 6.3.1 Salaried Individuals. - 6.3.2 Corporate which are providing financial details of last two years and identity of the beneficial owner is disclosed. - 6.3.3 Government employees and government owned companies. - 6.3.4 HNI's who have respectable social and financial payments. - 6.3.5 Businessman whose identity and source of wealth is easily identified and who is complying with maximum KYC disclosures. - 6.3.6 Clients who does not fall in the above mentioned points and who provide maximum information as per KYC and exhibits transparency. - 6.3.7 Clients which have been introduced by brokers/branch managers and they have known them personally and have faith in their genuineness.